pingidentity/terraform-provider-pingone/docs/resources/user.md

 - `timezone` (String) A string that specifies the user's time zone.
 This can be explicitly set to null when updating a user to unset it.
 If provided, it must conform with the IANA Time Zone database format [RFC 6557](https://www.rfc-editor.org/rfc/rfc6557.html), also known as the "Olson" time zone database format [Olson-TZ](https://www.iana.org/time-zones) for example, `America/Los_Angeles`.
 - `title` (String) A string that specifies the user's title, such as `Vice President`.
 This can be explicitly set to null when updating a user to unset it.
 The string can contain any letters, numbers, combining characters, math and currency symbols, dingbats and drawing characters, and invisible whitespace.
 It can have a length of no more than 256 characters.
 - `type` (String) A string that specifies the user's type, which is optional.
 This can be explicitly set to null when updating a user to unset it.
 This attribute is organization-specific and has no special meaning within the PingOne platform.
 It is a free-text field that could have values of (for example) `Contractor`, `Employee`, `Intern`, `Temp`, `External`, and `Unknown`.
 The string can contain any letters, numbers, combining characters, math and currency symbols, dingbats and drawing characters, and invisible whitespace.
 It can have a length of no more than 256 characters.
-- `user_lifecycle` (Attributes) A single object that specifies the user's identity lifecycle information. (see [below for nested schema](#nestedatt--user_lifecycle))
+- `user_lifecycle` (Attributes) A single object that specifies the user's identity lifecycle information.
+This field is immutable and will trigger a replace plan if changed. (see [below for nested schema](#nestedatt--user_lifecycle))
 - `verify_status` (String) A string that indicates whether ID verification can be done for the user.
 Options are `DISABLED`, `ENABLED`, `NOT_INITIATED`.
 If the user verification status is `DISABLED`, a new verification status cannot be created for that user until the status is changed to `ENABLED`.
+This field is immutable and will trigger a replace plan if changed.

 ### Read-Only

-- `email_verified` (Boolean) A boolean that specifies whether the user's email is verified.
-An email address can be verified during account verification.
-If the email address used to request the verification code is the same as the user,s email at verification time (and the verification code is valid), then the email is verified.
-The value of this property can be set on user import.
 - `id` (String) The ID of this resource.

 <a id="nestedatt--account"></a>